 The trail is easily accessible via the famous Tad Sae Waterfall through selected tours from the Shangri-Lao Explorer Camp along their private land.

-The pristine forest and other sensitive eco-systems are under the private protection of Elephant Village with the support of Shangri-Lao Explorer Camp, and the local provincial authority.
+The pristine forest and other sensitive eco-systems are under the private protection of Elephant Village with the support of Shangri-Lao Explorer Camp and Resort, and the local provincial authority.

 With the help of foreign and local forestry experts and natural resource managers, a number of impressive plant species have been identified.
 These include many vulnerable and even critically endangered tree species.
 Along our educational trail you will find many signboards which reveal details the different tree species as well as how they are utilized by the local villagers.

-With every tour that is booked with Shangri-Lao or Elephant Village, you will help to continue the conservation of this special environment.
+When you book a room with Shangri-Lao or a tour with Elephant Village, you will help to continue the conservation of this special environment.